ennnbeee/AutopilotGroupTagger/README.md

 AutoPilotGroupTagger is a PowerShell based utility that allows for bulk update and management of Windows Autopilot Device Group Tags, or unblocking of Autopilot devices, for those who are either retrospectively updating Autopilot devices or otherwise.

+## MEM Official Community Tool

-This script is a part of the [MEM Official Community Tool](https://www.memcommunity.com/official-community-tool-oct)
+This script has been recognised as part of the [MEM Official Community Tools](https://www.memcommunity.com/official-community-tool-oct) and was carefully reviewed by a panel of industry experts.

+This solution was evaluated based on technical value, originality, usefulness, and impact on the Endpoint Management ecosystem.

 ## ⚠ Public Preview Notice